 It is difficult to fathom how thoroughly religious people and society were in medieval times.
-Brainwashed by the liberal ideology of the rights and freedoms of the individual and the independence of man from God, the modern can’t fathom the subjection medieval man felt to his Creator, God.
+Imbued with the liberal ideology of the rights and freedoms of the individual and the independence of man from God, the modern can’t fathom the subjection medieval man felt to his Creator.
 Piety—love of God—was everything to the medieval, and is nothing to the modern.
 What this meant for the medieval woman is the key to understanding her.

 For woman’s life to be governed by her subjection to her husband, for her role to be his helpmate, is only negative if one takes the modern, liberal, Revolutionary, Godless view of man’s purpose: “What can I do?
 How can I fulfill myself?” asks the modern.
 The medieval would have asked: “What is my nature and purpose as deigned by God, for I am bound by this reality and subject to it.”